 The Iron County Aging and Disability Resource Center of the North offers certain transportation options for qualified elderly and disabled individuals.
 They also coordinate volunteers who provide rides for those individuals in need.
 For more information contact the Iron County Aging and Disability Resource Center of the North at: 715-561-2108 ext 3

-The Women’s Club is a social organization that meets periodically throughout the year.
+The Women’s Club is an assistance and social organization that meets periodically throughout the year.
 Organized gatherings in the past year included: Cinco de Mayo, ice cream social, veteran’s breakfast and the December holiday party.

 New members to the Women’s Club are always welcome.
 Contact for more details: